Want to get the advantage over your competition?

 This is your chance to show the recruiters that YOU are the person that the airline want to have on their crew.

 Following the interview your whole application and performance will be considered.
 You won’t be left in suspense too long – they’ll aim to get back to you within a week with an offer and contract (if successful!) via the application portal.
 At this point you’ll be granted access to their ‘Welcome’ site with information for next steps.

-There are two checks that need to be carried out before your employment can start, a background check and a medical check.
+There are two main checks that need to be carried out before your employment can start, a background check and a medical check.

 If the checks are successful you’ll be booked on a week long safety course, get confirmation of the date of your pre-employment training course (this normally lasts around six weeks) and be given your expected start date!
 You’ll also be asked to book your uniform fitting, and a security interview.